mobrun/a1-gregforbes/A1_GregForbes_MEB Comments.md

 However, I am not surprised that the per capita energy consumption is high.
 An individual in Palo Alto owns great wealth (e.g. car, home, phones) that requires great energy consumption and an individual can probably pay for the proper maintenance.

+I attributed the high energy consumption per capita to Stanford, although I think income is probably also related to energy use.
+I didn't even think about the fact that if you use an electric car your electricity use is going to be higher.

 #### Q9 Any other reactions to completing Pass One?
 What was especially challenging or surprising in the workflow?
 How might you expand on this analysis if you had more time?